-Dunkin’ Donuts dates back to 1948 when William Rosenberg opened a coffee and donut shop called Open Kettle, then changed the name to Dunkin’ Donuts in 1950 and started franchising in 1955.
-The number of locations has continued its steady upward march from 8,082 in 2008 to the current total of 12,676, none of which are company-owned and 3,415 of which are located outside the U.S. This company currently ranks #3 on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1948 and franchising since 1955, the number of locations has continued its steady upward march from 8,082 in 2008 to the current total of 12,957 (an increase of 281 from last year), none of which are company-owned and 3,458 of which are located outside the US in 32 different countries.

 2. Tim Hortons

 Tim Hortons is a full-blown quick-service Canadian restaurant chain, but is best known for its coffee and donuts.
 It recently rolled out meat imitation products from Beyond Meat, but has already pulled the products from most locations, though it says it may try again at some point.

 Started by Canadian ice hockey legend Tim Horton back in the 1960s, the chain has also gained attention with its annual Smile Cookie campaign in which the full $1 from the sale of each cookie is donated to local charities, hospitals, and community programs.

 According to the company’s annual report, at the end of 2018 there were 4,846 locations (up from last year’s 4,748), of which only seven are company-owned.

 The Coffee Bean and Tea Leaf puts a lot of effort into sourcing its coffee and tea in socially-conscious ways, building direct relationships with farmers and growers.
 Its motto of “impacting lives from seed to cup” includes the company’s Caring Cup initiative supporting local schoolchildren in the US, company employee development, and improving the communities and lives of the people who grow the coffee and tea.
 The chain was recently acquired by Jollibee Foods Corp., the Philippines’ biggest restaurant company, for $350 million.